20 Best Calf Exercises For Mass and Strength

 The standing barbell calf raise is a highly effective exercise for targeting and developing the calf muscles.
 However, it also provides secondary benefits by engaging other muscle groups such as the quadriceps (quads), hamstrings, and gluteal muscles (glutes).

-Try experimenting with foot placement by pointing your toes slightly inward, outward, or straight ahead to target different areas of the calf muscles.
+You can experiment with foot placement by pointing your toes slightly inward, outward, or straight ahead to target different areas of the calf muscles.

 Barbell Standing Calf Raise